-For your trip to Rome you have half a day.
+You have half a day to go ashore to Rome.
 The ships arrive in the morning and continue in the evening.
-What you can do during this time and what you should look out for, read here.
+You can find out here what you can do during this time and what you should pay attention to.

 The Rome day pass from Civitavecchia is a service by Ticketbar.
 The day pass includes: